ultravideo/uvgRTP/BUILDING.md

 ##### Selecting build type with CMake

-If you are using a system that does not provide build type selection later, you may need to select release build with:
+If you are using a system that does not provide build type selection later, you may need to select Debug build with:

 ```
-cmake -DCMAKE_BUILD_TYPE=Release ..
+cmake -DCMAKE_BUILD_TYPE=Debug ..
 ```

-The default build type is Debug.
+The default build type is Release.

 ##### Building